Healthy eating habits that may help reduce cancer risk

 Think small, sustainable changes

 You don’t need to change your diet overnight.
 Start small, like replacing a sugary snack with fresh fruit or using healthier cooking oils like palm oil (in moderation) or avocado oil.
 The goal is progress.
-Cutting down on sugary drinks from every day to one day a week, for instance, can make a world of difference.
+For example, cutting down on sugary drinks from every day to one day a week, can make a world of difference.
 Remember, our ancestors thrived on whole, unprocessed foods like millet, yams, and leafy greens.
 Returning to some of these traditional foods can be a powerful way to improve health while celebrating our heritage.

 Images: Freepik